palvreet-k/My-Weather-App/README.md

 - Search for cities with autocomplete suggestions
 - Display current weather including temperature, humidity, wind speed, and "feels like" temperature
+- Switch Temperature units between °C and F
+- Weather Forecast for next 5 days for same location
 - Responsive design using Material-UI
+-

 ## Installation